-Magdalena Zwar's father, Franz Zwar, was originally from Seele (now Željne, Slovenia), house #45.
-When he married Magdalena Bartelme in 1854, he moved to her family home at #36 in Grafenfeld, not far from Seele.
+When Franz Zwar married Magdalena Bartelme in 1854, he moved to her family home at #36 in Grafenfeld, not far from Seele.
 As mentioned above, he and Magdalena inherited the Bartelme house after Magdalena's father died.
 Magdalena Bartelme died in 1889, and her husband Franz predeceased her.